 Shares of the Fund are listed on a national securities exchange for trading during the trading day.
 Shares can be bought and sold throughout the trading day like shares of other publicly traded companies.
-The Trust does not impose any minimum investment for shares of the Fund purchased on an exchange or otherwise in the secondary market.
-The Fund's shares trade under the ticker symbol "IWM."
+The Company does not impose any minimum investment for shares of the Fund purchased on an exchange or otherwise in the secondary market.
+The Fund's shares trade under the ticker symbol "EUSA."

 Buying or selling Fund shares on an exchange or other secondary market involves two types of costs that may apply to all securities transactions.
 When buying or selling shares of the Fund through a broker, you may incur a brokerage commission and other charges.
 The commission is frequently a fixed amount and may be a significant proportional cost for investors seeking to buy or sell small amounts of shares.
 In addition, you may incur the cost of the "spread," that is, any difference between the bid price and the ask price.
-The spread varies over time for shares of the Fund based on the Fund's trading volume and market liquidity, and is generally lower if the Fund has high trading volume and market liquidity, and higher if the Fund has little trading volume and market liquidity and be impacted by the liquidity or illiquidity of the underlying securities held by the Fund, particularly for newly launched or smaller funds or in instances of significant volatility of the underlying securities.
+The spread varies over time for shares of the Fund based on the Fund's trading volume and market liquidity, and is generally lower if the Fund has high trading volume and market liquidity, and higher if the Fund has little trading volume and market liquidity.
+The funds that are newly launched or small in size).
+The Fund's spread may also be impacted by the liquidity or illiquidity of the underlying securities held by the Fund, particularly for newly launched or smaller funds or in instances of significant volatility of the underlying securities.